theashutoshpandey/ShabdaSynergy/README.md

-# ShabdaSynergy - Offline Speech-to-Text with Real-time Audio Streaming and Java Backend API Support (Working)
+# ShabdaSynergy - Offline Speech-to-Text with Real-time Audio Streaming and Java Backend API Support.

 ## Overview
 ShabdaSynergy is an innovative speech-to-text solution that empowers your applications with offline speech recognition capabilities.
 It offers a comprehensive set of features, including Automatic Speech Recognition (ASR), grammar-based speech recognition, language model-based speech recognition, real-time audio streaming through WebSocket, and seamless API integration for Java backend systems.